AviatrixSystems/Docs/HowTos/Troubleshoot_Diagnostics.rst

 This feature checks if the access accounts have the correct configuration to meet controller's requirements.

-..
-Note:: This operation might take a couple minutes to be finished if you have multiple access accounts.
+.. note:: This operation might take a couple minutes to be finished if you have multiple access accounts.
 Currently, this feature only supports AWS based access accounts.
 ..